-This protects the apartments from being taken advantage of by a high-income earner, in order to save a few dollars on their monthly rent.
+This protects the apartments from being taken advantage of by a high-income earner, just to save a little on their monthly rent.
 Essentially, if you can afford to rent somewhere else, you probably won’t qualify for “affordable housing”.

 This income threshold varies from city to city, and is usually set on or under the Median Income.
 Like it sounds, the Median Income takes the income from everyone in a certain area and finds the median of what they make.
 To qualify for a “Low Income” requirement, a resident will typically need to earn below that Median.
-This amount will differ from city to city and can depend on what is deemed the threshold.
+This amount will vary depending on your area and can depend on what is deemed the threshold.
 Some communities have very strict low-income thresholds, while other communities will cater more towards the average income and their income requirements will not be as low.

 Income requirements are usually set at different amounts depending on how many residents over 18 are living in the apartment.
 If you apply for the apartment based on one income, and later have another earning adult move in without informing your landlord, you could not only be breaking your lease but also committing fraud.

 Income may not be the only qualification some of these affordable communities will have.
-Some housing is may cater specifically families, seniors, or people with disabilities.
-Private housing communities can still set their own rules, such as requiring a credit check or proof of employment.
+Some housing may cater specifically to families, seniors, or the disabled.
+Private housing communities can also still dictate their own requirements, such as a credit check or employment verification.
 Just because a resident has a low income, does not mean they will automatically qualify.

-Before you apply, talk to the management of the community you’re interested in and make sure you meet the requirements.
-This can save you money on an application fee if you don’t meet the requirements in the first place.
+It’s important to discuss requirements with the management of the community you are interested in and ensure you qualify before you apply.
+This can help you to avoid spending money on an application fee if you don’t qualify in the first place.

 What if an apartment is just cheap and isn’t part of any affordable housing program?
 There are rare cases of apartments being rented at much lower than the market rate.
-However, if an apartment is being offered at an unusually low rate, you should ask yourself (and the landlord) why.
+But if you see an apartment being offered at a suspiciously low rent, it’s important to ask why?
 Are they having difficulty renting the apartment out because something is wrong with it?
 Are they attempting to illegally rent the apartment or scam you out of a security deposit?
-If something appears to be too good to be true, it most likely is!
-The first sign of a rental scam is usually a suspiciously cheap rent.
-You can learn more about the potential signs of an rental scam with our recent blog post!
+If it looks too good to be true, it probably is!
+Suspiciously low rent is usually the first sign of a rental scam.
+You can learn more about the potential signs of an rental scam with our blog post about this topic.

 If you are looking for affordable apartments in Blacksburg, Virginia, look no further than Fieldstone Apartments!
-Fieldstone can help you afford a spacious apartment with community amenities, right in the heart of Blacksburg.
+Fieldstone provides affordable housing options for low-to-moderate-income residents of Blacksburg and Montgomery County.
+Fieldstone Apartments can help you afford a spacious apartment with community amenities, right in the heart of the Blacksburg.